 The XPS 13 is smaller, thinner, and just slightly lighter.
 But both laptops are easy enough to carry around and to use in just about any environment.

 However, battery life is another essential portability question: Does the laptop last long enough on a charge that you can leave the power adapter behind?
-Although we didn’t test the Full HD XPS 13 with the same CPU, our results did indicate that the Dell should last longer than the ThinkPad X390 when running on battery.
+Although we haven’t tested these laptops in an apples-to-apples comparison, our overall results indicate that the Dell should last longer than the ThinkPad X390 when running on battery — especially if you get the XPS 13 in its Full HD version.
 Battery life was one of the ThinkPad’s more disappointing aspects.

 The XPS 13 is both smaller and longer-lasting, giving it the edge.

-The Dell XPS 13 also has a budget-oriented version, starting at $900 with a Core i3, 4GB of RAM, and a 128GB SSD, and the price heads north from there.
-The price is $2,010 ($1,617 on sale) for a more powerful configuration of a Core i7, 16GB of RAM, a 512GB SSD, and a 4K display.
+The Dell XPS 13 also has a budget-oriented version, starting at $950 with a Core i3-1011oU, 4GB of RAM, and a 128GB SSD, and the price heads north from there.
+The price is $2,149 for a more powerful configuration of a Core i7, 16GB of RAM, a 2TB SSD, and a 4K display.

 You can end up spending more on the XPS 13 thanks to the options for 4K, but you’re getting far more power.
 ThinkPad enthusiasts will prefer the X390, but everyone else should save some money and enjoy a longer-lasting, more portable laptop in the XPS 13.